 Some of these nutrients are challenging to get on a vegan diet, others are much easier.
 Supplements may or may not be required (except for vitamin B12 supplements which are needed for a healthy vegan diet).

 Make sure to always speak with a doctor before making any changes to your diet AND before starting any supplements.
 There are risks to taking supplements.

 Where Does Misinformation about Vegan Nutrition Come From?

-Sometimes, in the promotion of a vegan lifestyle, people may be tempted to claim there are no concerns regarding proper vegan nutrition.
-A well planed vegan diet can support all stages of life, but the key words are “well planned”.
-This implies the need for a vegan diet to be balanced, adequate and for care to be taken to ensure nutrient needs are being met.
+When promoting a vegan lifestyle, some people are tempted to claim there are no concerns regarding proper vegan nutrition.
+A well-planed vegan diet can support all stages of life, but the keyword is “well-planned”.
+This implies the need for a vegan diet to be balanced, and ensure it meets nutrient needs.

-Alternatively, people who do not support veganism may set out to make vegan diet looks impossible to follow, or potentially harmful to health.
+Alternatively, people who do not support veganism may set out to make vegan diets look impossible to follow or potentially harmful to health.
 This is often done by pointing out certain nutrients that may be challenging to consume as a vegan.

 As with any nutrition topic, the truth lies somewhere in the middle.
 There are certainly nutrients that need to be addressed when talking about vegan nutrition.
 Certain vitamins and/or minerals may require supplementation (needs can vary among individuals).

 So, while vegan diets can be healthful, they can also lead to nutrition concerns if not done properly.

 Vegan Nutrition Tips